Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 Step 10

 Harvest time!
-After 12 to 20 days Genovese basil microgreens will be ready to harvest.
+After 18 to 28 days, Genovese basil microgreens will be ready to harvest.

 Harvest Tip

 Try not to disturb the soil.
-If some soil does spill, it's okay, use your hands to fluff the cut microgreens the soil particles will fall to the board or plate where you can wipe it off.
+If some soil does spill, it’s okay.
+Use your hands to fluff the cut microgreens.
+The soil particles will fall to the board or plate, where you can wipe them off.
+It’s always recommended to wash microgreens before you use them (I don’t know if they are dry and clean) to be sure no bacteria is on the microgreens.

 Only cut what you're going to use that day.
 Replace the growing tray under the light and let them grow so more.

-If you do harvest the whole tray and need to store them in the refrigerator keep them dry and squeeze the air out of the storage bag.
+If you do harvest the whole tray and need to store them in the refrigerator, keep them dry and squeeze the air out of the storage bag.

 In the photo above, you can see the first true leaves forming.
-They're the oval leaves oriented east-west.
-The cotyledons are the leaves shaped like half circles aligned more north-south.
+They’re the oval leaves oriented east-west.
+The cotyledons are leaves shaped like half circles aligned more north-south.

 Simple Right?